EconCSPKU/Probability-Task-Data/readme.md

 **Dataset Information**

 This dataset consists of human predictions of probability tasks.
-The data  was collected from subjects recruited from Prolif.
+The data  was collected from subjects recruited from Prolific.
 The dataset includes parameters of tasks, predictions of subjects, and the reaction time.

 We use the standard belief-updating task to elicit the forecast of subjects.
 There are two boxes, each containing a mix of red and blue balls with a total of 100.
 The number of red balls in the left box and the right box are *numLeft* and *numRight* respectively.
 One box is selected randomly according to *mu*(%), the probability of selecting the left box.
 Then one ball is randomly drawn from the selected box, the color of which is informed to the subjects as a *signal*.
 After knowing the signal, subjects are required to estimate the probability that the drawn ball comes from the left box.